cognophile/prontostoreus/README.md

 - Migrate up: `bin/cake migrations migrate -p <name>Component {-t <target-version>}`
 - Rollback: `bin/cake migrations rollback -p <name>Component {-t <target-version>}`

+To execute the migrations on the `test_prontostoreus` database, simply add `--connection test` to the end of the command string.
+If you named the test database entry under a different name in the `app.php`, then specify that in place of "test" in this command.

 ## Components
 Existing components are located in the `components` directory at the project root.